Gordie Howe: World Hockey Association

-One year later, Howe was offered a contract to play with the Houston Aeros of the newly formed World Hockey Association (WHA), which had also signed his sons Mark and Marty to contracts.
-Dissatisfied with not having any meaningful influence in the Red Wings' office, he underwent wrist surgery to make a return to hockey possible, and he led his new team to consecutive league championships in 1974 and 1975.
-In 1974, at age 46, Howe won the Gary L. Davidson Trophy, awarded to the WHA's Most Valuable Player (the trophy was renamed the Gordie Howe Trophy the following year).
+One year later, Howe was offered a contract to play with the Houston Aeros of the newly formed World Hockey Association (WHA), which had also signed his sons Mark and Marty to contracts for $5 million for four years, although Gordie's contract called for just one year.
+Dissatisfied with not having any meaningful influence in the Red Wings' office, he underwent wrist surgery to make a return to hockey possible, and he led his new team to consecutive league championships in 1974 and 1975; he had stated at the time that winning the former with his children playing alongside him "probably" meant more to him than his Stanley Cup wins with Detroit.
+In 1974, at age 46, Howe won the Gary L. Davidson Trophy, awarded to the WHA's Most Valuable Player (the trophy was renamed the Gordie Howe Trophy the following year); he is the oldest player to win the MVP in NHL/WHA history.
+He pondered retiring after both the end of the Avco Cup Final of 1974 and 1975 for a front office job but ultimately kept playing.
 Howe played with the Aeros until 1977, when he and his sons joined the New England Whalers.
 After Marty's cheekbone was broken by Robbie Ftorek, in the next game Howe used his stick to cross-check Ftorek in the face.
-Writer Michael Farber recounted “Mark told Gordie, ‘Dad, he’s [Robbie] my friend, he’s an old teammate on Team Canada, he has been a mentor to me,’ But none of that mattered.
+Writer Michael Farber recounted "Mark told Gordie, 'Dad, he's [Robbie] my friend, he's an old teammate on Team Canada, he has been a mentor to me,' But none of that mattered.
 Robbie had mussed up a Howe.
 Gordie Howe grew up on the prairie.
-He believed in prairie justice.”
+He believed in prairie justice."

-1974 Summit Series
+1974 Summit Series and WHA All-Star Games

-Gordie was named with sons Mark and Marty to the WHA version of Team Canada for an eight-game series against the Soviet Union.
-Playing on a line with son Mark and Ralph Backstrom, Gordie contributed seven points in seven games at age 46.
+Howe was named with sons Mark and Marty to the WHA version of Team Canada for an eight-game series against the Soviet Union.
+Playing on a line with son Mark and Ralph Backstrom, Howe contributed seven points in seven games at age 46.
 The Soviets won the series four wins to Canada's one, and with three ties.

-In the final season of the WHA, Gordie had the opportunity to play with Wayne Gretzky in the 1979 WHA All-Star Game.
-The format of the game was a three-game series between the WHA All-Stars against Dynamo Moscow.
-The WHA All-Stars were coached by Jacques Demers, and Demers asked Howe if it was okay to put him on a line with Gretzky and his son Mark.
+In the final season of the WHA, Howe had the opportunity to play with Wayne Gretzky in the 1979 WHA All-Star Games.
+With a format of a three-game series between the WHA All-Stars and Dynamo Moscow, the WHA All-Stars were coached by Jacques Demers, and Demers asked Howe if it was okay to put him on a line with Gretzky and his son Mark.
 In game one, the line scored seven points, as the WHA All-Stars won by a score of 4–2.
 In game two, Gretzky and Mark Howe each scored a goal and Gordie Howe picked up an assist as the WHA won 4–2.
-WHA also won Game Three to ensure a clean sweep.
+The WHA also won Game Three to ensure a clean sweep.